tejazmali/spotlight-blocker-extention/README.md

      - Click "Load unpacked" and select the extension folder.
    - **Firefox**:
      - Go to `about:debugging#/runtime/this-firefox`.
      - Click "Load Temporary Add-on" and select the manifest file in the folder.

+## Installation (Tampermonkey)
+### Tampermonkey Script

+#### Install Tampermonkey
+- **Chrome**: Install Tampermonkey from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
+- **Firefox**: Install Tampermonkey from the [Firefox Add-ons site](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).

+#### Add the Script
+1. Open Tampermonkey in your browser.
+2. Click **Create a new script** from the dashboard.
+3. Copy and paste the contents of `tampermonkey.js` from this repository into the editor.
+4. Save the script and ensure it is active.

 ## Contributing
 Contributions are welcome!